eekiesel/CS499/index.md

 # Artifact Selection

 The capstone project for the Computer Science program at SNHU was required to demonstrate my skills in the three key categories: Software Design and Engineering, Algorithms and Data Structure, and Databases.
 I chose to select one artifact that I could work with to show my skills in all three categories.
-I chose to work with the weight tracking Android application that I origninaly developed in CS 360: Mobile Architecture in Programming that I took in Fall 2024.
+I chose to work with the weight tracking Android application that I originally developed in CS 360: Mobile Architecture in Programming that I took in Fall 2024.
 This was a very basic weight tracking application developed in Android Studio.
 It allowed users to log in, track their weight, set a goal weight, and edit and delete entries using a local SQLite database.

 The enhancements of my weight tracking application were done in stages, first tackling Software Design and Engineering, then Algorithms and Data Structure, and then Databases.
 Below you'll find narratives for these enhancements as they were developed.